csev/dj4e/assn/dj4e_tut02.md

 If You Create an admin User and Need to Change its Password
 ------------------------------------------------------------

+Note that when Linux / Bash is promoting for a password, it does not "echo" your characters so someone watching over your shoulder does not see the password.
+Just type the password and press enter.
+Trust that Linux is listening as you type even though it does not show the characters as you type.

 If you run `createsuperuser` and end up with an `admin` account and want to change the password for an account, use: